-CO1.
-Determine that students have understood the formation of the discipline in India and the challenges that it has faced.

-CO2.
-Identify that students have conceptual clarity and can articulate the main debates and arguments with regard to sociology in India.

-CO3.
-Construct sociological understanding of Indian society.

-CO4.
-Illustrate the students to the variety of ideas and debates about India

-CO5.
-Analyze the role of colonialism in shaping Indian society debates and arguments with regard to sociology in India.
+- CO1.
+Determine that students have understood the formation of the discipline in India and challenges that it has faced. - CO2.
+Identify that students have conceptual clarity and can articulate the main debates and arguments with regard to sociology in India. - CO3.
+Construct sociological understanding of Indian society. - CO4.
+Illustrate the students to the variety of ideas and debates about India - CO5.
+Analyze the role of colonialism in shaping Indian society - CO6.
+Evaluate how the processes of globalization influenced Indian sociology debates and arguments with regard to sociology in India.
 To improve sociological understanding of Indian society.
 To compare and contrast theories and thoughts of western and eastern origin and apply in research.
 It also helps to understand all new changes implemented in society and its consequences.